SteppenWolfFenrir/natours/README.md

 **Natours** is a website offering adventure tours, featuring a responsive design built using HTML, CSS (SCSS).
 The project uses older layout techniques like `float`, without relying on Flexbox or CSS Grid.
 The build process is handled with custom scripts.

+### Check out the live demo of the project on [GitHub Pages](https://steppenwolffenrir.github.io/natours/dist/index.html).

 ## Description

 The project is designed to showcase responsive design using SCSS for styling.
 All dynamic parts of the site are created using pure CSS, without JavaScript.